davewalker5/MedicineTracker/README.md

 Each medication has a name, a daily dosage, a stock level and a record of the date that medication was last taken.

-The application records doses taken, with warning indicators for low stock levels, and maintenance of available medications, their sotck levels and daily dosage.
+The application records doses taken, automatically changing the remaining doses and showing warning indicators for low stock levels, and supports maintenance of available medications, their stock levels and daily dosage.

 ## Getting Started